What to do when you write a bad song and how to fix your songs instead of throwing them out…

 If your expectations are higher than your abilities, then your imagination is stronger than your execution.
 You have the humility to realize you and your art is imperfect… which gives you the need and a reason to improve your songwriting craft.

 High expectations are good… but if you always reach your expectations there is no reason to improve or grow as a songwriter.
-So it’s actually healthy to be frustrated with your artistic efforts some of the time.
+So it’s actually healthier if you are sometimes frustrated with your artistic efforts.

 The last thing you want to be is a songwriter who believes you are infallible, that everything you do is awesome and don’t believe you can be wrong and get defensive at any constructive criticism.